Devansh176/Backend_7Tabs/README.md

 ## 🚀 Overview
 A high-performance, full-stack enterprise web application designed to handle complex administrative workflows.
 This system features a decoupled reporting service, OS-level task scheduling, and legacy system integration, serving as a robust platform for employee management, reporting, and bulk data processing.

-The project demonstrates advanced backend engineering concepts, including **Java ProcessBuilder for external script orchestration**, **Linux Cron for background task isolation**, and **Direct Web Remoting (DWR)** for low-latency client-server communication.
+The project demonstrates advanced backend engineering concepts, including **Java ProcessBuilder for orchestrating external scripts**, **Linux Cron for isolating background tasks**, and **Direct Web Remoting (DWR)** for low-latency client-server communication.

 ---